 Melt butter to a large heavy saucepan or cast iron stockpot.
 Sauté onions, green pepper, garlic and lean pork for 5 minutes and then add the parsley, thyme and green onion and continue cooking for a few more minutes.

 Then add all the rest of the spices and sausage and slowly brown for 5 minutes.
-Then add the rice, stir and coat thoroughly and then the beef stock and bring back to a boil, now add the liquid smoke, stir again and cover, and turn heat down to low.
+Then add the rice, stir and coat thoroughly and then the stock and bring back to a boil, now add the liquid smoke, stir again and cover, and turn heat down to low.

-Cook for approx. 35 min. stirring on occasion until liquid is fully absorbed, Take off the heat and let sit for 5 to 10 minutes, then stir in green onions and serve in deep bowls with hot sauce.
+Cook for approx. 35 min. stirring on occasion until liquid is fully absorbed, Take off the heat and let it sit for 5 to 10 minutes, then stir in green onions and serve in deep bowls with hot sauce.